Show Dates ·

 Offices & Board Members ·

 Welcome to Tri-County Horsemen Web Site, glad you stopped by.
-Please, come and see us at our horse shows located on Union Fair Grounds just off Route 17 in Union, Maine, with 62 classes.
-The New England Horse Councel Medal Classes for Western riders is being offered for riders to qualify to ride in West Springfield, MA.
+Please, come and see us at our horse shows located on Union Fair Grounds just off Route 17 in Union, Maine, with 52 classes.

 Show Dates and Judges

 Sunday: June 3, 2018 - 8:30 a.m. - Judge: Sherrye Trafton, Brunswick, ME

 Sunday: Jul 8, 2018 - 8:30 a.m. - Judge: Natalie McGowen, NH

 Sunday: Aug.
 12, 2018 - 8:30 a.m. - Double Judge: Mark Smith, University of Findley & John Bennett, University of CT